 Dr Ellen McWilliams

-Ellen’s research interests are in the fields of twentieth-century women's writing, Irish, British, American, and Canadian literature, transatlantic literary studies, writing and revolution, anti-colonial history and intergenerational memory, and migration and diasporic identity.
+My research interests are in the fields of twentieth-century women's writing, Irish, British, and North American literature, transatlantic literary studies, writing and revolution, anti-colonial history and intergenerational memory, and migration and diasporic identity.

 I have a special interest in New York magazine culture and recently published four essays on Maeve Brennan's writing for The New Yorker, including '"A Sort of Rathmines Version of a Dior Design": Maeve Brennan, Self-Fashioning, and the Uses of Style' for Women: A Cultural Review and an article on Brennan's years at Harper's Bazaar, 'Maeve Brennan, Celebrity, and Harper's Bazaar in the 1940s'.

 I have received a number of awards for research, including an AHRC Fellowship, a Fulbright Scholar Award, and a British Library-Eccles Centre Visiting Fellowship in North American Studies.

-She featured as a panellist on an RTE Radio 1 Book Show programme dedicated to the life and work of Maeve Brennan and coordinated a series on Women Writers and Irish America for The Irish Times to celebrate the centenary of Brennan's birth.
+I contributed to an RTE Radio 1 Book Show programme dedicated to the life and work of Maeve Brennan and in 2017 coordinated a series on Women Writers and Irish America for The Irish Times to celebrate the centenary of Brennan's birth.
 I was also one of the academic consultants for, and appeared in, the BBC1 documentary 'Imagine...
 Margaret Atwood' (directed by Katy Homan and presented by Alan Yentob).

-Ellen has research interests in twentieth-century women's writing, Irish, American, and Canadian literature, writing and diasporic identity, and transatlantic literary relations.
-She has also published on life writing, self-fashioning and dandyism, New York magazine culture, and James Joyce and influence.
-Her work has appeared in Women: A Cultural Review, Journal of Gender Studies, Irish Studies Review, The Irish Review, and Éire-Ireland.
+I have research interests in twentieth-century women's writing, Irish, British and North American literature, writing and diasporic identity, and transatlantic literary relations.
+I have also published on life writing, self-fashioning, New York magazine culture, and James Joyce and influence.

 My first book, Margaret Atwood and the Female Bildungsroman, was published in 2009.
 It received the Margaret Atwood Society Award for Best Book in that year and was reviewed in The European Journal of American Culture, The Review of English Studies, The Journal of American Studies, Contemporary Women’s Writing, The European Legacy, The Routledge Bibliography of English Studies, The Year's Work in English Studies, Zeitschrift für Anglistik und Amerikanistik, and Études Anglaises.